“Let’s get an Airbnb so that we can cook our own meals.”

 You don’t have to make any mistakes on your own.
 I drove for Uber when it first came to Toronto.
 I felt hopeless until I realized that I could learn from drivers around the world who had been doing it for a while already.

-I suggest that you rent a place out in your area for the night.
+I suggest that you book a place out in your area for the night.
 Go through the process.

 I did a quick search for an upcoming long weekend in my community of Queen West in Toronto.